t-mart/ItemVersion/README.md

 Just install the addon like normal and mouse over any item!
 More configuration may be available in the future.

+## Versioning/Updates

+ItemVersion follows the [CalVer](https://calver.org/) versioning convention.
+Every week, a data refresh occurs and the date part of the version will be and released to CurseForge.
+Intraweek releases will bump the patch part of the version.

 ## See a problem?
 Want a feature?

 - Found an item you think is incorrectly versioned?
 Verify it